MLHale/nebraska-gencyber-modules/phishing/url-analysis-advanced.md

 When playing "free" online games, you may be clicking invisible advertisements!

-## Open Source Intelligence Gathering
+## Open Source INTelligence Gathering

 ### Spear-Phishing
-Crafting URLs is just one part of the deception used by spammers.
-Spear-Phishing is a social engineering technique where a spammer uses intimate details about your life, your contacts, and/or recent activities to tailor a very specific phishing attack.
+Crafting URLs is just one part of the deception used by spammers. *Spear-Phishing* is a social engineering technique where a spammer uses intimate details about your life, your contacts, and/or recent activities to tailor a very specific phishing attack.

 Watch this 3 min video (if you do not have audio, it is OK):
 https://www.youtube.com/watch?v=F7pYHN9iC9I